 The Lear leaves us in Ames, so I can prepare for Harvard.
 I need to say goodbye to all my friends.
 Jack stays with me, too.
 He has Isabelle to pack his undies in New York.
 Mom and Molly missed me all summer, while the twins revel in our return, driving us all over Ames to see friends and frenemies.
 ‘Gator is in pre-season with the State football team.
 I can see that the weight training has really bulked him up.
 He is a monster on the gridiron.
 I laugh when he challenges me to another arm wrestling match.
 I’m even more of a wimpy musician than before.
 His posse has followed him to State.
-They mostly miss the cut for making the team and are now reduced to hanger-on status.
+They mostly miss the cut for making the team and are now reduced to hangers-on status.
 Surprisingly, Noah makes the team.
 I guess all that running around as Bunny the horse’s ass has toughened him up.
 He winks when he sees me.
 I still wonder if it means anything.
 Jocks aren’t subtle but he is proving to be the exception to the rules – to all the rules.
-The moms throw us a farewell dinner and the old gang returns to Hyland House.
-We just want pizzas from the Pit.

-It’s still going strong in Ames, much changed as a sports bar downstairs and the pizza joint up a flight.
+editor’s note: It’s still going strong in Ames, much changed as a sports bar downstairs and the pizza joint up a flight.
 My nostalgic pie doesn’t live up to its memory.
 It seems like it is mostly takeout for the greatly enlarged State student population.
 They have half a dozen delivery guys.
-The Pit has learned you need to change to survive. – ed.
+The Pit has learned you need to change to survive.

 The idea that college is a place to grow up reinforces my observation that most students are socially retarded.
 We spend class time being lectured by professors and graduate students who see themselves as archly humorous.
 They parade out their tics and eccentricities as endearing expressions of their superiority over regular people.
 It is too easy to snidely puncture their self-aggrandizing.
 Most of the friends I make in class see me as a crass cynic of all things Harvard.
 The polite term was contrarian, which I dispute as too cranky, like an old curmudgeon, a stereotype I see in certain professors.
 A few weeks into the semester, I receive graded papers that remark that my ideas do not reflect the thinking of the class.
 I failed to parrot back the teacher’s ideas and premises.
 Original thought automatically drops my grade a full letter.
 Jack, of course, is the star of charm and receives the highest marks for regurgitating the lectures he studiously records in his extensive class notes.
 He offers to share these notes when his papers receive ‘A’s’ and mine are ‘C-‘ or worse.